BC Registries and Online Services

 - Manufactured Home Registry services

 There is a fee for most transactions.
-Make payment using a BC OnLine deposit account or by credit card when accessing services through Corporate Online, Name Requests Online, or when filing an annual report for a society.
+Make payment using a BC OnLine deposit account or by credit card when accessing services through Corporate Online or when filing an annual report for a society.

-You can use a Business Registry account if you previously used BC OnLine to:
+You can use a Business Registry account to:

 - Request names for businesses or organizations (you don't need an account to request a name and pay by credit card)